aleksamagicka/aquacomputer_d5next-hwmon/docs/aquacomputer_d5next.rst

 The Poweradjust 3 controller exposes a single external temperature sensor.

-The High Flow USB exposes an internal and external temperature sensor.
+The High Flow USB exposes an internal and external temperature sensor and a flow meter.

 Configuring listed devices through this driver is not implemented completely, as some features include addressable RGB LEDs, for which there is no standard sysfs interface.